 “My problem is that I have difficulty saying no to something new, especially fresh challenges and exciting opportunities.
-I love challenges and see them as opportunities to learn and move forward.
+I love challenges and see them as opportunities to uplift my skills and move forward.
 I’m constantly learning and manage to find something that wows or inspires me to move further every day; to stretch my boundaries,” she remarks.

-Helena recalls that, at one point, the new CEO, Mindaugas Ubartas, asked if she could cover the HR position for a while, as she knew the law and HR was limited to employment contracts.
-He told her she needed to travel to Stockholm the next day for a group HR meeting.
+Helena recalls that, at one point, the new CEO of Tele2, Mindaugas Ubartas, asked if she could cover the HR manager position for a while, as she knew the law and majority of personnel matters were limited to employment contracts at that time.
+He told her she needed to travel to Tele2 headquarters in Stockholm, Sweden, the next day for a group HR meeting.

-Helena agreed, but while attending the meeting, she realized she had no idea what they were talking about.
-“I took a lot of notes and later Googled such acronyms as FTE and HC, words of engagement and succession, etc., to not only prepare for the next day, but be more competent onwards,” she admits.
+Helena agreed.
+Attending the meeting, she realized she had no idea what HR leaders were talking about.
+“I took many notes and later Googled such acronyms as FTE and HC, words of engagement and succession, to not only prepare for the next day but be more competent onwards,” she admits.

-After holding the two positions for six months, she felt that this was it, and that people were her passion!
-She had found something she loved, where she could influence so many people; and even if it was just one person’s future that she could change for the better, she’d knew that she has already done great.
+After holding the two positions of HR Manager and Head of Legal and Business Security for six months, she understood that people were her passion!
+Finally, Helena had found something she loved, where she could influence so many individuals; even if it was just one person’s future that she could change for the better, she knew she had already done great.

-Helena remembers having a very enthusiastic group HR lead bringing multiple projects to the table at once to implement in all their countries.
-She was leading the HR department in Estonia with only one subordinate, Eve Karo; and together they started to implement changes.
+Helena remembers having a very enthusiastic Tele2 Group HR lead bringing multiple projects to the table at once to implement in all their eight countries across Europe.
+She was leading the HR department in Estonia with only one subordinate, HR Specialist Eve Karo, and together they started executing changes.

-“These were years with a load of overtime, a lot of sleepless nights, and tireless learning.
-I was inspired and energized to make it all happen and follow every deadline given,” she recalls.
+“These were years with a load of overtime, sleepless nights, and awesome learnings.
+Yet, I was inspired and energized to make it happen and follow punctually every deadline,” she recalls.

-While much bigger teams in other countries had a dedicated person for each project, they practically had a one-man show to make it happen.
-But they did it, successfully launching every project – HRIS implementation, performance reviews, salary review systems, position mapping, succession and development plans, etc.
+While much more prominent teams in other countries had a dedicated person for each project, Estonia had a duo to make it happen.
+But they successfully launched every project – HRIS implementation, performance reviews, salary review systems, position mapping, succession and development plans, Etc.